Chinatown Film Festival: History

 The CFF idea was started in 2005 by Simone Tarantino, Edward J. Cuccia and Ammy Lim, who were living and working in Chinatown and realized the need for greater cultural communication between the West and Asia, aiming to serve as a role model for the rest of the world.
 In 2006, the CFF began partnerships with various cultural associations and community patrons to begin the planning for the various aspects of an international cultural event.
 The CFF officially became incorporated as a non-profit corporation on December 7, 2006.

-Festival Details

-The CFF will screen films that are all from Asia, showcasing the colorful and unique traditions and ideas from the region.
-At least 250 submissions will be reviewed, 25 of which will be chosen for screening over the five-day period of the festival.
-The Festival will take place at various locations around New York's Chinatown, such as the official Chinatown Auditorium, as well as at an outdoor screen on the final day of the festival.
-Thousands are expected to come enjoy the films and share in this special cultural experience.

-The Festival is not just for the public in attendance, but also aims to connect filmmakers with distribution companies, and help the artists gain a wider audience and access to greater markets.

-Categories

-There will be five categories that the films will be organized in: